-- OIC-1062 Collection Information Statement for Individuals or Sole Proprietorships.
+- RO-1062 Collection Information Statement for Individuals or Sole Proprietorships.
 Individuals need to complete sections one through eight.
 Proprietorships and the self-employed must complete sections one through ten.

-- OIC-1063 Collection Information Statement for Businesses (for corporations, partnerships, LLCs, etc.)
+- RO-1063 Collection Information Statement for Businesses (for corporations, partnerships, LLCs, etc.)

 - OIC-100 Offer In Compromise